xplenty/xplenty-api-doc-v2/sections/delete-connection.md

 Use this call when the connection is no longer needed.

+### Notes
+* Please note that deleting the connection will invalidate all items referencing it.

 ### Input Parameters
 The **connection type** and **connection resource ID** must be supplied at the end of the request URL.